schollz/cowyo/README.md

 **Admin controls**.
 The Admin can view/delete all the documents by setting the `-a YourAdminKey` when starting the program.
 Then the admin has access to the `/ls/YourAdminKey` to view and delete any of the pages.

+**Self-destructing messages**.
+You can write a message that will delete itself when a user loads it (in any view).
+Useful for transmitting sensitive information.
+To use, simply add a line somewhere that says only "`self-destruct`".

 # Install

 First [install Go](https://golang.org/doc/install).
 Then continue.